pombredanne/rematch-1/docs/usage.rst

 Projects, Files and Binding
 +++++++++++++++++++++++++++

+.. todo:: Fill up the rest of idaplugin functionality

 As discussed in detail on the :ref:`Architecture` page, :term:`Files <File>` can be created under :term:`Projects <Project>`.